 - coordinate the receipt and processing of applications (where applicable)

 - establish relevant selection panels consistent with the terms and conditions of scholarships or bursaries.
-The selection panels may include, as appropriate, representation from faculties, the USC Student Guild, Student Wellbeing and donors
+The selection panels may include, as appropriate, representation from Schools, the USC Student Guild, Student Wellbeing and donors

 - provide administrative support to selection panels